AaronRodden/accent-core-game/README.md

 # accent-core-game
-Prototype project space for me and my teams School of Information final project!
+Project space for me and my teams School of Information final project!